 The Pernambuco Pygmy Owl is a tiny owl with no ear-tufts.
-It has been suggested that this owl's specific should be minutissimum rather than mooreorum, which is in honor of Dr. Gordon Moore.
+This owl's specific mooreorum is in honor of Dr. Gordon Moore.

 Description: Brownish Crown, with pileum and sides of the face having conspicuous white spots bordered with greyish yellow-brown.